Manila Dolomite Beach: Water quality

 In February 2021, the Department of Environment and Natural Resources reported significant drop of fecal coliform level in the waters around the beach.
 Fecal coliform level in Manila Bay dropped from 7.16 million most probable number per 100 milliliters (mpn/100ml) in 2020 to 4.87 million mpn/100ml in February 2021, while the fecal coliform level around the beach has dropped from 2.2 million mpn/100ml last January 4 to 523,000 mpn/100 ml on February 8, based on the average count from three monitoring stations.
-However, the level is still far from the ideal 100 mpn/100ml for coastal waters.

 By June 2022, two water quality monitoring stations near the beach registered lower fecal coliform levels – from 7,300 MPN/100mL to 1,700 MPN/100mL, and from 10,200 MPN/100mL to 2,100 MPN/100mL, respectively.

+The government discourages swimming on waters off the beach, however, as the waters' fecal coliform level is still far from the ideal 100 mpn/100ml.

+Flooding

+In July 2025, Metropolitan Manila Development Authority stated that the Dolomite Beach project exacerbated flooding in Metro Manila, stating that the Dolomite Beach blocked the key drainage systems of Faura, Remedios, and Estero de San Antonio Abad.
+During rains, water was made to pass through sewage system and had to be blocked before being discharged to the Dolomite Beach.
+The DENR said that it was looking for "science-based" methods to solving flooding in Metro Manila.

+In November 2025, after Typhoon Tino brought severe flooding in Metro Cebu, the Cebu City council and Kilusang Magbubukid ng Pilipinas said that dolomite quarrying in upland areas have resulted in environmental degradation that leads to flooding in lowland barangays.

 Reception

 The project has received support from the Manila city government led by Mayor Isko Moreno.
 President Rodrigo Duterte also voiced his support to the project.
 Likewise, Secretary Roy Cimatu, seeing the throngs of people during the September 2020 opening, said that the project received the overwhelming support of the general public.
 On its partial opening in September, people crowded the beach and the nearby area that physical distancing were not properly observed.
 Vloggers have been posting positive updates regarding the project, which DENR Undersecretary Benny Antiporda cited as an "effective way in informing the public" about the project.

 However, the project received criticism from activists, environmentalists, and heritage conservationist groups.
 Among those targeted by the criticisms were the timing of the project, which was implemented amidst the COVID-19 pandemic, and concerns of adverse environmental effects from the laying of dolomite on the polluted Manila Bay.